crackfusion/crackfusion.github.io/README.md

-This site is currently unavaliable, this is due to legal reasons...
+This site is only available some days of the week, due to it being a risk.

-This site may be back but most likely not, please have some patience and wait untill i figure some stuff out.